julienbrg/mojito/README.md

 ## Use

-Click on the `Cheers!` button to make it happen.
+Click on the `Mint` button to mint an NFT. ✨

 ## Support